frkatona/ObsidianSync/Music/Eric Notes.md

 		2. F-->G, A#, F, C x2
 		3. A (~4 bars)
 	5. Verse 2 (slower)
+	6. Chorus
-	6. Slidey part
+	7. Slidey part
-		1. kinda like the chorus
+		1. kinda like the chorus just a little bit
+		2. A
+	8. Verse chords
+	9. Outro
-		2. vocalizations with A#, A
+		1. vocalizations with A#, A
-		3. A
+		2. End on D
 ### 5. It's Not Alright (F#) (downer, possibly skip for thematic cohesion)
 	1. Intro
 		1. F#, A, E, D (playful, slow)